Welcome to the Assembly page!

 Section 5.
 The delegates’ term of office is 2 years to coincide with the terms of the national officers.
 The limits of consecutive terms may be set at each region’s discretion.

 Section 6.
-The Assembly, at the national conference held in an odd-numbered year, elects four members to serve on the Board of Directors and then elects one of these four to serve as Speaker of the Assembly and one of these four to serve as the Assistant Speaker of the Assembly.
+The Assembly, at the national conference held in an odd-numbered year, elects four delegates to serve as Representatives on the Board of Directors and then elects one of these four to serve as Speaker of the Assembly and one of these four to serve as the Assistant Speaker of the Assembly.
 The term on the Board coincides with the 2-year term of the national officers.
-The Assembly also elects four alternate delegates, an alternate to function in the event of the unavailability of a primary delegate.
-Assembly delegates and alternate delegates may not serve concurrently in any other office on the Board of Directors.
-In the event of the resignation of a primary delegate from the Board, the alternate with the highest number of votes will succeed to the position, and the person with the next highest number of votes will succeed to the alternate delegate position.
+The Assembly also elects four alternate delegates to serve as alternate Representatives in the event of the unavailability of a primary Representative.
+Assembly Representatives and alternate Representatives may not serve concurrently in any other office on the Board of Directors.
+In the event of the resignation of a primary Representative from the Board, the alternate with the highest number of votes will succeed to the position, and the person with the next highest number of votes will succeed to the alternate Representative position.

 Section 7.
 The Speaker of the Assembly is the presiding officer of the Assembly of Delegates and, with the President and the Assistant Speaker, prepares the agenda for the Assembly meetings, with approval of the Board of Directors.
 The Assistant Speaker presides at its meetings in the absence of the Speaker.
 A vacancy in the Speaker’s position is filled by the Assistant Speaker.
 A vacancy in the Assistant Speaker’s position is filled by the Assembly at its next meeting.